DataDog/hiring-engineers/answers.md

 ```

 ## Bonus Question - Can you change the collection interval without modifying the Python check file you created?
-Yes, the setting is applied through editing the configuration file (.yaml), not the .py script.
+Yes, settings for checks are applied by editing the configuration file for the check (my_custom_agent_check.yaml).
+Editing the check script (my_custom_agent_check.py) is not needed.
 See [Metric collection intervals](#Metric-collection-intervals) above.

 # Visualizing Data: